Chinmayee-mohapatra/netflix-gpt/README.md

 - Make things happen twice as the create-rect-app enclose our App inside <React.StrictMode> </React.StrictMode> in case on local environment
 - React does extra rendering for the cmponents to check for inconsistency, in development phase.
 And if anything goes wrong in the development cycle it throws an error.

+### Movie Recommendation System using GPT (Open AI GPT API)

+- GPT Recommendation System : eg : Old hindi bollywood movies which are funny.
+- Chat GPT is the interface on top of GPT API's.

+- Building : GPT Search Feature